Caspar-Chen-hku/SE_project/README.md

 ## Dependencies [IMPORTANT]

 - This project is based on the Django framework.
 Refer to the [Django Tutorial](https://www.djangoproject.com/) to install Django.
-- The generation of PDF file dependes on the `reportlab` library.
+- The generation of PDF file depends on the `reportlab` library.
 Install it using `pip install reportlab`.
+- The route planning depends on the `tsp` library.
+Install it using `pip install tsp`.
 - Change the backend mail server to any SMTP server if needed.
 Currently it's using a file-based backend.

 ## Usage & Limitations